Let us work together with you to find your Orlando area dream home starting today!

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country between Monday and Wednesday each week.
 The average doesn’t include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average fee for a 30-year mortgage fell to 0.5 point from 0.6 point a week earlier.
-The fee for a 15-year loan was unchanged at 0.5 point.
+The average fee for a 30-year mortgage rose to 0.6 point from 0.5 point a week earlier.
+The fee for a 15-year loan held steady at 0.5 point.

-The average rate on a one-year adjustable-rate loan slipped to 2.40 percent from 2.41 percent.
+The average rate on a one-year adjustable-rate loan was unchanged at 2.40 percent.
 The average fee remained at 0.4 point.

-The average rate on a five-year adjustable mortgage fell to 2.98 percent from 3.00 percent.
-The fee declined to 0.3 point from 0.4 point.
+The average rate on a five-year adjustable mortgage jumped to 3.05 percent from 2.93 percent.
+The fee was stable at 0.4 point.

 AP Logo Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.